Logo-stateuniv

 The school offers merit-based scholarships such as the SAT/ACT Achievement Scholarship and the Cream of the Crop Scholarship, and other monetary awards may be won from external sources like the Culinary Trust or the James Beard Foundation.

 Additionally, student loans are a common alternative for financially strapped college hopefuls.
-Students who have questions concerning their financial needs should contact the CIA’s Office of Financial Aid.
+Students who have questions concerning their financial needs should contact the Office of Financial Aid.

 Student Financial Aid Details

-Culinary Institute of America 447th for the average student loan amount.
+Ranks 154th for the average student loan amount.

-Secrets to getting the best New York scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in New York.

 Students can find plenty to do at the Hyde Park location, with on-campus activities like casino nights and standup comedy concerts.
 Students can also enjoy trips to nearby New York City to take in some of that metropolis’s many cultural or sporting events or fine dining experiences.